Script Editor

 Deploy protocols

-Use Ctrl+H to change /data/bids/scratch/project/bids across the whole script in one step.
+Use Ctrl+H to change /data/bids/scratch/project/bids across all 40 lines at once.

 QC before analysis

-Always populate the QC Tracker before running group analysis.
-Export the CSV as a supplementary table.
+Always populate the QC Tracker before group analysis.
+Export CSV as a supplementary table.

 BIDS Tree preview

-Always check the Heuristic Builder BIDS Tree tab before running HeuDiConv.
-Confirm the naming matches what you expect.
+Check the Heuristic Builder BIDS Tree tab before running HeuDiConv to verify filename structure.

 Sources & References